betrusted-io/betrusted-ec/sw/net/README.md

 ## Reading RFCs

 References to "RFC" in comments of this crate refer to IETF RFC standards documents describing Internet protocols unless otherwise noted.
-IETF RFCs are unrelated to Rust language RFCs.
+IETF RFCs are, for the most part, unrelated to Rust language RFCs.

 Many of the variable names and hardcoded byte offsets in this crate correspond to packet header diagrams in IETF RFC documents.
 When you see code comments